Alfresco/acs-deployment/docs/helm/examples/with-aws-services.md

 5. Finally, take a note of the database Endpoint (shown in the screenshot in step 3)

+> Note: Alfresco Sync Service also needs to have its own schema.
+Either you'll
+> want to create a second schema on the same RDS instance (and then use the
+> same JDBC connection parameter but changeing the database name part), or you
+> can repeat the same RDS instance creation and repository and syncservice will
+> use different RDS instances.

 ### Amazon MQ

 1. Create an Amazon MQ broker using the "Create brokers" wizard in the